roughnecks/ZED/README.md

 `syncInventoryWithDbOnStartup`: Update DB entries syncing them with bot's Inventory (you can also sync manually with Admin-Only "!sync" command).

+`openweathermapAPI`: Not mandatory but "!weather" command won't work without it.
+If you want to get one for free, visit: "https://openweathermap.org/api".

+`steamAPI`: Not mandatory but "!tf2" command won't work without it.
+You can get yours for free by visiting "https://steamcommunity.com/dev/apikey".

-`db "connectionString"`: This depends on your MongoDB Configuration - Something like this should work: "mongodb://localhost:27017/zed"
+`db "connectionString"`: This depends on your MongoDB Configuration - Something like this should work: "mongodb://localhost:27017/zed".

 [1] Shared/Identity secrets must be extracted from your Two Factor Authenticator App, so it's always a different process depending on which device you're actually using: iPhone - Android - 3rd Party Desktop App like WinAuth etc...
+[2] You can check steamID of your group by navigating to its page, then adding /memberslistxml?xml=1 to the end of the link, so the link will look like this: "https://steamcommunity.com/groups/wrongditch/memberslistxml?xml=1".
+Then you can get steamID of your group from the result, it's in <groupID64> tag.

 ## Starting the BoT